 Section 338(h)(10) elections require that both the buyer and the seller be corporations, and both parties must agree to make the election (see §338(a)).
 Unlike section 338(g), where the purchaser bears the tax burden, the seller pays the tax from the asset sale, so this requires agreement between the corporate parties.

 Additionally, 338(h)(10) requires a qualified stock purchase.
 Section 338(d) defines a qualified stock purchase as one where the transaction occurs within a 12- month acquisition period and also satisfies the elements of §1504(a).
 Section 1504(a)(2) requires purchasing 80% of the vote and value of the target entity.
 For purposes of §338(h)(10), the 12- month acquisition period is not limited to a calendar year.

 deemed to create a new target entity.
 This new entity’s sole purpose is to purchase the assets of the original entity.
-This allows an asset purchase to occur while simultaneously maintaining the stock sale characteristics for legal purposes.
-In other words, the asset sale is only taken into consideration for tax purposes, not other legal aspects.
-Note, the asset sale does trigger gain to the selling corporation, but there is no subsequent tax from the stock sale, thus eliminating a second level of tax.
-Treating the sale as a stock purchase may have many benefits to the purchaser such as maintaining certain contracts, permits, licenses and other corporate attributes that could be lost from an asset purchase agreement.
+This allows an asset purchase while maintaining the stock sale characteristics for legal purposes.
+In other words, the asset sale is only considered for tax purposes, not other legal aspects.
+Note, the asset sale does trigger gain to the selling corporation, but there is no subsequent tax from the stock sale, thus eliminating the second level of taxable income.
+Treating the sale as a stock purchase may benefit the purchaser, such as maintaining specific contracts, permits, licenses, and other corporate attributes that could be lost from an asset purchase agreement.

 You can schedule a free consultation with a Denver business attorney or tax attorney by contacting The McGuire Law Firm at 720-833-7705.